WHEN IS IT TIME FOR ASSISTED LIVING?

 - Nursing home: If your mom is extremely ill or frail, she can receive 24-hour care from a full-time team of health care professionals.

-Before making this big decision, speak with your mom’s physician, a geriatric specialist, or the senior living experts at Life Care Services for more information.
+Before making this big decision, speak with your mom’s physician or a geriatric specialist for more information.